GreyWhite994/Egyptology/README.md

 - Site deployed to Github Pages:
     - The steps to deploy are as follows:
     Go to the settings tab on Github repository.
-    - On the source section drop down menu select master branch.
+    - Click on Github pages tab on the sidebar, select master branch on the source dropdown menu.
     - Following this, the page will be re-loaded with a detailed ribbon display to indicate it was successful. live link can be found here -